 Dr Whitfield has written about subjects as diverse as the origins of the gold used in early Medieval Ireland and Scotland , the development of animal ornament and geometrical principles of design.
 Her archival studies have succeeded in identifying the find-spot of the celebrated ‘ Tara ’ brooch and in documenting panels of ornament which are now missing.
 In addition, she has explored early Irish texts for attitudes to jewellery and clothing, considered the brooch as an emblem of status, looked at how brooches were worn, and whether descriptions of clothing and accessories in an early Irish saga provide an accurate description of contemporary finery.

-- The manufacture of beaded wire in the post-Roman period
+- The manufacture of ancient beaded wire: experiments and observations

 - More thoughts on the wearing of brooches in Early Medieval Ireland

-- The earliest filigree in Ireland; Design and Units of Measure on the Hunterston Brooch
+- The filigree of the Hunterston and ‘Tara’ brooches

 - The Waterford kite-brooch and its place in Irish metalwork

-- The lozenge on the shoulder of the Book of Kells Virgin
+- Brooch or Cross: The lozenge on the shoulder of the Book of Kells Virgin